Registration Information

 Placement Exams

 Each student will take a short language placement exam to be placed in the correct level for optimal learning.
-This will be conducted on the second day of the camp.
+This will be conducted upon arrival.